arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 * validation set accuracy of ?
 * test set accuracy of ?

-If an iterative approach was chosen:
+My solution is based on well-known architecture with an iterative approach in fine-tuning the architecture for the problem at hand.
-* What was the first architecture that was tried and why was it chosen?
+* What architecture was chosen?
-* What were some problems with the initial architecture?
+My architcture is based on Lenet.
+* Why did you believe it would be relevant to the traffic sign application?
+The reason I choose this architecture is very simple, it is known to be able to achieve 95%+ accuracy on dataset that is quite similar to the traffic sign; so there was no reason for me to reinvent the whole wheel given the project's requirement of 93%+ on validation set acccuracy.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to over fitting or under fitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 * Which parameters were tuned?
 How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
-For example, why might a convolution layer work well with this problem?
-How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+After changing the network width to suit the traffic sign dataset, I was able to get Lenet up and running quickly.
+My first result was:

+[insert result]

+The discrepency of accuracy between the training set and validation set tells me that the model is overfitting.
+So I know need to add regularization, and I had a choice of L1, L2, or dropout.
+I decided to try only dropout, as it is the best practice for deep neural network regularization.

+Now the question is where should I add the dropout layer and also now I have a new hyperparameter to tune (keep probability).
+Result:

+[Add table of different dropout places and hyperparameters]

+hyperparameters tun

 ###Test a Model on New Images